rudderlabs/rudderstack-docs/destinations/clevertap.md

 In the above snippet, RudderStack captures relevant information about the user such as the `email`, `phone` as well as the associated traits of that user.

 {% hint style="info" %}
 If a user already exists, the new values will be updated for that user.
-Rudderstack automatically maps the `userId` (or `anoymousId`) to Clevertap User's `identity`.
+Rudderstack automatically maps the `userId` (or `anoymousId`) to Clevertap user's `identity`.
 {% endhint %}

 {% hint style="info" %}
 Profile properties `MSG-email`, `MSG-push`, `MSG-sms` and `MSG-whatsapp` are used to set the Do-Not-Disturb status for the user.
-Unless these are explicitly set to false, they are always true
+Unless these are explicitly set to `false`, they are always `true`.

 Example: To disable push notifications for a user, set `MSG-push` to `false`
 {% endhint %}